projectmesa/mesa-frames/docs/general/development/index.md

 ### Performance Considerations

+### Numba Cache

+Some fast paths use Numba JIT compilation.
+By default, mesa-frames enables Numba's on-disk cache to speed up subsequent runs by reusing compiled artifacts.

+- Enable (default): `MESA_FRAMES_NUMBA_CACHE=1`
+- Disable: `MESA_FRAMES_NUMBA_CACHE=0`

+When enabled, Numba writes cache files into the module's `__pycache__` directory.
+On read-only installs this may warn and/or fall back to no cache, which is usually acceptable.
+For CI, tests, and benchmarks, it's recommended to disable the cache to avoid unexpected writes.

 !!! warning "Development Only"
     Runtime type checking adds significant overhead and should **only be used during development and testing**.
 Do not enable it in production environments.